microsoft/STL/README.md

 # Microsoft's C++ Standard Library

 This is the official repository for Microsoft's implementation of the C++ Standard Library (also known as the STL), which ships as part of the MSVC toolset and the Visual Studio IDE.
+Our [Changelog][] tracks which updates to this repository appear in each VS release.

 [![Build Status](https://dev.azure.com/vclibs/STL/_apis/build/status/microsoft.STL?branchName=master)][Pipelines]